Skip to content

 Where can my dog go?

 Dogs are a part of the family, and we want them to be included in your visit.
-Dogs are welcome on a short lead across the estate, including in the formal gardens, castle grounds, shop, and reception area.
-They are also welcome in our outdoor seating areas at the Café.
+Dogs are welcome on a short lead within the castle grounds, including in the formal gardens, shop, and reception area.
+They are also welcome in our outdoor seating areas at the Café, let us know if you need a blanket.

 Only assistance dogs are allowed into Castle Drogo itself.